microsoft/vscode-wiki/Virtual-Workspaces.md

 Run the **Open Remote Repository...** command from the Command Palette.
 From there, you can paste in any GitHub URL, or choose to search for a specific repository or pull request.

-Resources shown in the explorer and editors opened are now all based on virtual resources.
+This opens a VSCode window where all resources are all based on virtual resources.

 ## Verify that the code is ready for virtual resources

 The API support for virtual file system is nothing new and has been around for quite a while.
 You can check out the (file system provider API)[https://github.com/microsoft/vscode/blob/dc8bd9cd7e5231745549ac6218266c63271f48cd/src/vs/vscode.d.ts#L7038] if you are interested.
-A file system provider can be registered for a custom URI scheme.
+A file system provider is registered a new URI scheme.
+URIs with that scheme can then be used for example for TextDocuments.

-The VS Code API represents resources such as files, folders with resource URIs which now can also be of this new scheme.
+Resource URIs are used all over the place in the VS Code API to represent resources.

 - An extension should never assume that the URI scheme is 'file'. `URI.fsPath` should only be used when the URI scheme is file.
-- Look our for usages of the `fs` node module for file system operation.
+- Look out for usages of the `fs` node module for file system operation.
 If possible, use the `vscode.workspace.fs` API, which will make use of the custom file system provider.
-- Check for third party components that depend on a fs access (e.g. a language server or a node module).
+- Check for third party components that depend on a fs access (e.g. a language server or a node module)
+- If you run local tools and tasks, question if these make sense to have these in a virtual workspace window.

-## Adopt your extension is ready for virtualWorkspaces
+## Adopt your extension for virtualWorkspaces

-To know which extensions have already be tested and adopted, we have added a new property to `package.json`.
+To know which extensions have already be tested and adopted, we have added a new property to `package.json`:

 The `virtualWorkspaces` capability property in `package.json` signals whether the extension works with virtual workspace, or not
 ```json